Margaret Brent

 Margaret Brent (c.
 1601 - c.
-1671), was an English settler in the Colony of Maryland, settled in its new capital, St. Mary's City, Maryland.
+May 1671) was an English-born lawyer, planter, landowner, trader, and entrepreneur who was a settler in the Colony of Maryland, settled in its new capital, St. Mary's City, Maryland.
 She was the first woman in the English North American colonies to appear before a court of the common law.

 Brent was a significant founding settler in the early histories of the colonies of Maryland and Virginia.
 Leonard Calvert, Governor of the Maryland Colony, appointed her as the executrix of his estate in 1647, at a time of political turmoil and risk to the future of the settlement.
 She helped ensure soldiers were paid and given food to keep their loyalty to the colony, thereby very likely having saved the colony from violent mutiny, although her actions were taken negatively by the absentee colonial proprietor in England, Cecil Calvert, the second Lord Baltimore, and so ultimately she paid a great price for her efforts and was forced to leave the colony.

 With Anne Hutchinson, Brent ranks among the most prominent female figures in early colonial American history.
 Hailed as a feminist by some in modern times in advancing rights of women under the laws, her insistent advocacy of her legal prerogatives as an unmarried gentlewoman of property, while notable in its exceptional energy, was consistent on paper with English law.
 However, in the rough, male-dominated world of the colonies, her stance for her rights and her independence was unusual in actual practice and it would have been fairly uncommon back in England in that period.